 Information & Symptoms

 COVID-19 is a respiratory illness that is transmitted through droplets when an infected person coughs or sneezes.
 Getting sick from these droplets requires proximity to an infected person, or touching a surface that might have a droplet, then touching your mouth, nose and possibly eyes.
-You are at low risk of contracting the virus unless you have recently traveled to an outbreak site or have been in close contact with a person who has tested positive for the virus.

 Symptoms of COVID-19 may appear 2 to 14 days after exposure.
 Primary symptoms of the virus include: Fever - Dry cough - Shortness of breath.
 As Banner Health explains, in 80% of patients, COVID-19 causes only mild cold symptoms.
 The elderly, and those with pre-existing medical conditions appear to be more vulnerable to the virus.
 People at higher risk for serious illness from COVID-19 should contact their health care provider early, even if their illness is mild.

 - Banner Health, which also has a symptom checker.

 - Arizona COVID-19 Hotline: Dial 211, or visit 211Arizona.org

 - Banner Health: Staying Safe as COVID-19 Restrictions Ease